-A Seven Arrows education introduces students to the concept of living in a global community by having the traditions and practices of world cultures integrated into the educational experience.
-As part of this integrated approach, we regularly hold school-wide global festivals that expose our students to concepts of culture and diversity in a fun, meaningful, expressive, and above all, authentic way.
+A Seven Arrows education introduces students to the concept of living in a global community by integrating the traditions and practices of world cultures into the educational experience.
+As part of this approach, we have regular school-wide global festivals to expose our students to culture and diversity in a fun, meaningful, expressive, and above all authentic way.

-The festivals, held at various times throughout the year, invite children to explore and experience traditions from around the world and immerse themselves in foreign cultures.
-Students’ participation in the staging and enactment of these festivals allows them the opportunity to learn about the history, literature, art and geography of different countries and enjoy traditional festivities in a similar manner that children do in other parts of the world.
+The festivals, held at various times throughout the year, invite children to explore and experience traditions from around the world and to immerse themselves in foreign cultures.
+Their participation in the staging and enactment of these festivals gives them an opportunity to learn about the history, literature, art, and geography of different countries and to enjoy traditional festivities the way children do in other parts of the world.

-Some festivals, such as El Día de los Muertos and Masquerade are celebrated every year, while others are new or celebrated every few years as we aim to broaden our worldview and introduce other traditions and cultures into our school environment.
-New festivals are added based upon student and parent/volunteer passions and backgrounds.
+Some festivals, such as El Día de los Muertos and Masquerade, are celebrated every year, while others are new or celebrated every few years.

-Our first staple festival of the year brings to life our Spanish program integrated with language, literature, and poetry; fine art; music; dance; dramatic performance; and so much more!
+Our first staple festival of the year brings to life the integration of our Spanish program with language, literature, and poetry; fine art; music; dance; dramatic performance; and much more.
 El Diá de los Muertos is a colorful and happy holiday that celebrates and honors the dead and our ancestors.
-Through integration and hands-on, joyful learning, students delve into the significance of this important holiday celebrated in Mexico and other Spanish-speaking countries.
+Through joyful hands-on learning, students delve into the significance of this important holiday of Mexico and other Spanish-speaking countries.

-The Masquerade is Seven Arrows’ most integrated and important festival of the year and is typically held in the spring.
-Students learn about their global cultural history units and the characters they are to become for a day.
-The Masquerade festival is an integral part of Seven Arrows culture.
-It’s much more than a festival.
-The Masquerade is the culminating performance task for our global cultural history curriculum for each grade level.
+The Masquerade is Seven Arrows’ most important festival of the year and is typically held in the spring.
+Students learn about their Global Cultural History units and the characters they are to become for a day.
+The Masquerade is much more than a festival; it’s the culminating performance task for our GCH curriculum for each grade level.

-The Indian Holi celebration is the honoring and welcoming of the spring season.
-In commemorating this colorful and lively holiday, the children do art projects, perform tradiLonal dances in authentic adre, sing songs, and perform some of the activities that occur in India during this holiday.
-Even some Seven Arrows mothers and fathers who are interested in participating are able and welcome to do so by learning some dances that are performed for our community during the festival!
-Holi is a biannual festival.
+The Indian Holi celebration honors and welcomes spring.
+To observe this colorful and lively holiday, the children do art projects, perform traditional dances, sing songs, and engage in some of the activities that occur in India during this holiday.
+Seven Arrows parents who are interested in participating are welcome to do so by learning some dances that are performed for our community during the festival.